BrianSturgis/JanWeek9Project.solution/README.md

 ## Windows
 Note on Windows Versions These Windows instructions assume you're using Windows 10.
 If you currently run Windows 7 or Windows 8, you may have a free upgrade available.

+- Open a new Command Prompt window by typing "Cmd" in your computer's search bar.
+- Determine whether you have 32-bit or 64-bit Windows by following these instructions.
+- Go to Git Bash, click on the "Download" button, and download the corresponding exe file from the Git for Windows site.- Follow the instructions in the set up menu.

 If you are not running Windows 10 (and cannot or do not plan to upgrade), specific installation steps may differ.
 However, your instructor will be available to assist with personal laptop configurations during the first week of the course.

 ## Installation Steps